 Development of marketable skills that prepare student for the workforce and college

-For more information about agreements TSCC has with area high schools and career centers, contact:
+For more information on agreements Terra State has with area high schools and career centers, contact:

 Northwest Ohio Region Tech Prep Center